 I've added links to Amazon Prime, where you can either stream the film directly or buy DVD to watch later (As an Amazon Associate I earn from qualifying purchases).

-Organising a chocolate themed movie night
+My favourite tips on organising a chocolate themed movie night

 Thinking of making a chocolate themed evening?
 How about making your own chocolate truffles and including some fun chocolate quizzes?
 I've included my favourite chocolate recipes, which are very simple to make and are always popular when I'm serving them at my chocolate making courses or parties.